collindougherty/collindougherty/README.md

 <h2 align="center"> Hi👋, I'm Collin Dougherty</h2>
 <h6 align="center">:crystal_ball: Machine Learning | :moneybag: Markets | :football: Sports | :test_tube: Research</h6>

-I am currently pursuing a M.S. in Mathematics at the University of Nebraska-Omaha, concentrating on Data Science.
 I graduated from the :red_circle:University of Nebraska-Lincoln:corn: in 2022 with degrees in Mathematics and Psychology.
 I am particularly interested in the ways in which Statistics and Data Science intersect with the real world.

-You can find me at my day job with the University of Nebraska Medical Center (UNMC), where I work as a Research Data Analyst in Surgical Oncology.
+You can find me at my day job with the University of Nebraska Medical Center (UNMC), where I work as a Researcher / resident data guy in Surgical Oncology.

 By night, I run machine learning models predicting college football games, basketball games, and financial markets.